nodejs/undici/docs/docs/api/CacheStore.md

 **Options**

 - `maxEntries` - The maximum amount of responses to store.
 Default `Infinity`.
-- `maxEntrySize` - The maximum size in bytes that a response's body can be.
+- `maxSize` - The maximum size in bytes that a response's body can be.
+If a response's body is greater than or equal to this, the response will not be cached.

+### `SqliteCacheStore`

+The `SqliteCacheStore` stores the responses in a SQLite database.
+Under the hood, it uses Node.js' [`node:sqlite`](https://nodejs.org/api/sqlite.html) api.
+The `SqliteCacheStore` is only exposed if the `node:sqlite` api is present.

+**Options**

+- `maxSize` - The maximum size in bytes that a resposne's body can be.
 If a response's body is greater than or equal to this, the response will not be cached.

 ## Defining a Custom Cache Store